elijah629/redditlang/RedditLang Spec GenZ.md

 ## Blocks

-- Blocks are created with squirly brackets
+- Blocks are like online squads - you got them with curly brackets.

 ```r
 { # This is a block